korrapati-SaiSree/cs7810-group2/delivarables/axioms.md

   Every EmploymentRate is SocioEconomicCondition

 6.EmploymentRate → employmentRateAsDecimal → xsd:decimal
-* EmploymentRate SubClassOf employmentRateAsDecimal only xsd:decimal<br />
+* EmploymentRate SubClassOf employmentRateAsDecimal only xsd:decimal<br/>
   Every EmploymentRate can only have employmentRateAsString values of type xsd:decimal.
-* EmploymentRate SubClassOf employmentRateAsDecimal some xsd:decimal<br />
+* EmploymentRate SubClassOf employmentRateAsDecimal some xsd:decimal<br/>
   Every EmploymentRate must have employmentRateAsString values of type xsd:decimal.

 7. PopulationDensity → SocioEconomicCondition